Kirkman/Mail-to-Plain-Text/README.md

 Why would someone want to do this?
 ----------------------------------

 This module is useful if you read your Synchronet email primarily through the telnet BBS interface.
-It ensures the messages remain readable, and don't display with lots of weird codes and symbols.
+It ensures that messages remain readable, and don't display with lots of weird codes and symbols.

 Why would someone NOT want to do this?
 --------------------------------------